 How ITSM Helps Educational Institutions Overcome These Challenges

-By design, ITSM practices touch on every aspect of how your team delivers IT services.
-The right ITSM toolset can help you address all of the challenges we’ve outlined above and more.
-Here are some of the ways the right tools.
+By design, ITSM practices touch on every aspect of your team delivering IT services.
+The right ITSM toolset can help you address the challenges outlined above and more.
+Here are some of the ways to use the right tools.

 Provide better insights

 For example, the tracking provided by a reliable ITSM platform can help you identify trends in your service requests.
 Are students repeatedly reporting the same issue with a distance learning app?
-They may need additional training at the beginning of the next semester.
+They may need additional training at the beginning of the following semester.
 Are building managers reporting crashes on a particular model of classroom IT equipment?
-Flag that item for a competitor review before your next inventory refresh.
+Could you flag that item for a competitor review before your next inventory refresh?